 This is not to say that Nike doesn’t still rely on its physical stores to make sales.
 But a strong digital presence ensures that once brick-and-mortar stores re-open, consumers will still have loyalty for the brand.

 COVID-19 has highlighted some shortcomings in the retail landscape: changing store layouts, queues and checkouts, the lack of communication between brands and their customers, and, most importantly, the lack of agility within the industry.

 By adopting an agile mindset, retailers will be able to quickly respond to changes in the landscape and safeguard themselves against future crises and changing customer behaviours.

 There is a lot that retailers need to be doing right now: preparing for the opening of physical stores while ensuring customer and staff safety, accelerating digital plans, embracing technology, and changing to a more agile mindset.

 Our team can take the pressure off.
 We have experts on-hand to give you advice about your unique position.
 We’re currently offering free consultations to businesses that have been affected by COVID-19.
-Book a consultation today.
+Get in touch today.